acubeLab/k2tree/README.md

 Since all matrices are binary, the uncompressed format consists of a text file containing only the positions of the nonzero entries.
 Each line should contain the row and column indexes of a single entry written in decimal and separated by a whitespace character.
 The same entry should not appear twice, but the order of entries can be arbitrary.
 Indexes are 0-based see the file `t8.txt` for an 8x8 example.

-For small sizes the tool `asc2sparse.py` can be used to obtain a more human readable representation.
+For small sizes the tool `util/asc2sparse.py` can be used to obtain a more human readable representation.
 For example typing
 ```
-asc2sparse.py -r -o t8.asc t8.txt
+util/asc2sparse.py -r -o t8.asc t8.txt
 ```
-produces the file `t8.asc` containing the dense ascii representation of the matric:
+produces the file `t8.asc` containing the dense ascii representation of the matrix:
 ```
 00000111
 00000010